Krishnabharadwaj730/cancer-predictor/README.md

-Cancer_Risk_prediction+-+Final.zip
-Zip Archive
-i want you create a readme file for this project

-I created a detailed, GitHub-ready README based on the actual code, notebook, dataset, and saved model artifacts in your project.

-It covers:

-Project overview and features

-Dataset details

-17 model input features

-ML workflow

-SMOTE and class imbalance handling

-Random Forest, Logistic Regression, XGBoost and Optuna experiments

-Streamlit application usage

-Manual and CSV prediction

-Installation and execution

-Model artifacts

-CSV format

-Limitations and future improvements

-Medical-use disclaimer

-A note about the xgboot typo in requirements.txt

-Download the README.md

-One thing I deliberately corrected in the documentation: the notebook contains several experimental preprocessing/modeling pipelines, but the actual Streamlit application loads the saved XGBoost model directly and does not perform StandardScaler preprocessing.
-That distinction is important for making the README technically accurate.

-README.md
-Document

-README.md

 Cancer Risk Prediction using Machine Learning

 A machine-learning application that predicts a patient's cancer risk level as Low, Medium, or High from a set of demographic, lifestyle, environmental, and health-related risk factors.

 The project includes a training/experimentation notebook and a Streamlit web application for both single-patient and batch CSV predictions.